thomasdk/landing_KTD/content/authors/admin/_index.md

   - admin
 title: Dr. Thomas Krause
 role: Research Associate
-avatar_filename: avatar1.jpg
+avatar_filename: avatar_new.jpg
-bio: Dr. Thomas Krause is a postdoctoral researcher at the Institute for Social Sciences at the University of Stuttgart and the Gambling Research Center at the University of Hohenheim.
-His core research areas include methods of empirical social research, statistical learning and modeling, longitudinal analysis methods, and prejudice research.
+bio: Dr. Thomas Krause is a postdoctoral researcher the Gambling Research Center at the University of Hohenheim and a visiting scholar at the Institute for Social
+  Sciences at the University of Stuttgart .
+His core research areas include methods of empirical social research, statistical learning and modeling, longitudinal analysis methods, prejudice and gambling research.
 interests:
   - Sociological Method Research
   - Quantitative Social Research